 |768×1024 (Tablet)||320×100 (Banner)|

-Google has made significant algorithm improvements that help advertisers identify and target audiences with UAC.
+Google has made significant algorithm improvements that help advertisers identify and target audiences with Google App Campaigns.
 Because of this, your focus should shift to bidding strategy, market strategy, and creative testing.

-Constantly testing creative is crucial to achieve and sustain return on advertising spend (ROAS).
+Constantly testing creative is crucial to achieve and sustain the return on advertising spend (ROAS).
 The fact of the matter is, creative rapidly fatigues with increased spend and audience reach.
 In addition, 95% of creatives fail to outperform a media buying portfolio’s best ads.
 So, even when you have a high-performing creative, you need to think about replacing it.
-This year, advertisers need to rapidly develop new creatives and leverage best practices to drive positive outcomes with Google UAC campaigns.
+This year, advertisers need to rapidly develop new creatives and leverage best practices to drive positive outcomes with Google App Campaigns.

-Learn more about Facebook and Google UAC advertising best practices.
+Learn more about Facebook and Google App Campaign advertising best practices.